aduskett/buildroot-aws-iot/README.md

 # Overview
-This directory contains all necessary directories and files of which to use buildroot with aws packages for professional products.
+This directory contains all necessary directories and files of which to build external.

 ## Reasons for using containers to build
 Containers provide the following: